Religion and Critical Thought (RCT)

 Given the program's emphasis on theory and critical thought, students are given broad exposure to classic and contemporary issues, problems, and texts associated with philosophy of religion, ethics, social-scientific theory, theology, and political philosophy.
 At the same time, students are required to gain competence in at least one religious tradition in order to lend specificity to critical reflection on various aspects of religion and the study of religion.

-- Mark Cladis, Brooke Russell Astor Professor of Humanities (Religious Studies)
+- Mark Cladis, Brooke Russell Astor Professor of Humanities (Religious Studies) and Department Chair

 - Corey Brettschneider (political theory and public law; democracy and individual rights), Associate Professor of Political Science